cs-golf/AirBDN/README.md

 * database
     * finally decide on a structure and implement it
     * add an abstraction layer for db in form .py file with query and write functions to separate concerns
+* backend
+    * log each timestamp in file for keeping track of holes in db (say if server goes down, based on this file we'll know what we need to add to db)